Smoked paprika powder hot from Spain (Extremadura region).

 In Spain, this spice is a universal seasoning.
 It's just sprinkled everywhere.
 I think it spices excellent vegetarian dishes with its smoky spiciness.
 It also goes well with fish dishes, sauces, or marinades.

-This spice in history
+Paprika spice in history

 Paprika and Christopher Columbus

-In the Sixteenth Century, the Pimenton had a magnificent development in the valley of La Vera.
-While reading Janet Mendel's book Traditional Spanish Cuisine you get another version.
-It would seem that it all began with Emperor Charles I, around 1555.
-Once he left the Spanish throne, he went to live in the Monastery of Yuste, as his last residence (Cuacos de Yuste) and here he began to appreciate this paprika.
-The interest was to the point of recommending it to his sister, nothing less than Queen Mary of Hungary.
-Today we can also clearly reconnect the development of paprika in Hungary and the Balkan region, precisely for this event.
+Historically, they believe that the tradition of pimentón in the La Vera Valley developed actively in the 16th century.
+When he reads author Janet Mendel in his book "Traditional Spanish Cuisine," there is another version.
+It seems that everything started with Emperor Charles I around 1555.
+After leaving the Spanish throne, he moved to the Yuste Monastery as the last residence (Cuacos de Yuste) and began to appreciate this pepper here.
+The interest was to recommend her to her sister, no less than Queen Mary of Hungary.
+Today we can calmly reconnect the significant development of paprika in Hungary and the Balkans for this very event.